-Autumn 2018!
-UChicagoGRAD is bringing renowned writing coach Michelle Boyd to campus to run an InkWell Writing Retreat.
+In Autumn 2018, UChicagoGRAD is bringing renowned writing coach Michelle Boyd to campus to run an InkWell Writing Retreat.
 Dr. Boyd focuses on the writing process and on our relationship to writing as a professional and creative endeavor.
-In Autumn 2018, the InkWell retreat will serve as the kick-off for a program that was piloted in 2017-18, the Structured Writing Accountability Groups (SWAG).
+The InkWell retreat will serve as the kick-off for a program that was piloted in 2017-18, the Structured Writing Accountability Groups (SWAG).
+SWAG will also be offered in the Winter and Spring of 2019.
 For details about the Autumn programming and application instructions, see below.

 Structured Writing Accountability Groups (SWAG)